TosbackCgusBridge-Bot/CGUs-versions/Blair/Privacy Policy.md

 **About Us**

-Blair is part of a family of companies owned by Orchard Brands Company, that also includes, as of the effective date of this policy, the brands listed below.
+Blair is part of a family of companies owned by Bluestem Brands, Inc., that also includes, as of the effective date of this policy, the brands listed below.
 Please note that this list is subject to change.

 Appleseed's Bedford Fair Lifestyles Blair Draper's &.
 Damon's Gold Violin Haband linensource Norm Thompson Outfitters Old Pueblo Traders Sahalie Solutions The Tog Shop Willow Ridge WinterSilks

-Please note that the privacy and security policies and data collection processes for these Orchard Brands family of related companies may differ from this Privacy and Security Policy published for Blair.
+Please note that the privacy and security policies and data collection processes for these Bluestem Brands, Inc. companies may differ from this Privacy and Security Policy published for Blair.
 Please refer to the website for each of these related companies for their particular privacy and security policy detailing how that affiliated company handles your privacy concerns and personal information.